control-toolbox/OptimalControlProblems.jl/docs/src/use_models.md

 To use `OptimalControl` models from `OptimalControlProblems.jl`, you need to have `CTDirect` installed.

+!!! note "using OptimalControl"

+    You can also use OptimalControl instead of CTDirect, as the former automatically imports the latter.
+This simplifies the code by requiring only one import statement.
+    ```julia
+    # Instead of this
+    using CTDirect
+    # You can do this
+    using OptimalControl  # This implicitly includes CTDirect
+    ```

 By running the following code, you can get the total number of `OptimalControl` models available in `OptimalControlProblems.jl`:

 ```@example main2